emmajanedrews/base-template/_posts/2017-05-03-a-great-way-to-help-your-millennial-purchase-a-home.md

 {% include youtube.html %}

-The cost of living here in the L.A. area is quite high, so many millennials are having trouble saving for a down payment.
+The cost of living here in the LA area is quite high, so many millennials are having trouble saving for a down payment.
 Luckily, there’s a great option to get them into a home.

 An increasingly popular option for millennials is for their parents to gift them the funds for a home.
 Instead of leaving money to their children when they pass away, they are making use of the money now so their children can purchase a house.
 Interest rates are low right now, so it’s a great time for parents to get their kids into a new home.